 The City of 100 Spires, Prague is the stunning capital city of the Czech Republic.
 It’s the largest city in the country and boasts over 600 years of diverse and fascinating history.
 It’s also a major political, cultural and economic centre of Europe.
 With such a wealth of history under its belt, you’ll never be stuck for things to do in Prague.

-Best known for its Old Town Square at the heart of its historic center, the city is packed with captivating architecture and a fascinating landscape.
-Colorful Baroque buildings and Gothic churches make up some of the beautiful landmarks you can look forward to seeing during your stay.
+Best known for its Old Town Square at the heart of its historic centre, the city is packed with captivating architecture and a fascinating landscape.
+Colourful Baroque buildings and Gothic churches make up some of the beautiful landmarks you can look forward to seeing during your stay.